What are the plans for changing Covid rules across the UK’s nations?

 – What is the situation in Wales?

-First Minister Mark Drakeford confirmed on Wednesday that almost all coronavirus restrictions in Wales will be lifted on August 7, but said the wearing of face masks would remain compulsory on public transport and in most indoor settings.
+First Minister Mark Drakeford confirmed last Wednesday that almost all coronavirus restrictions in Wales will be lifted on August 7, but said the wearing of face masks will remain compulsory on public transport and in most indoor settings.

-From July 17 some rules will be eased as the country moves into alert Level 1 – after a four-week delay due to the spread of the Delta variant.
+On July 17 some rules were eased as the country moved into alert Level 1 – after a four-week delay due to the spread of the Delta variant.

-Up to six people will be able to meet indoors in private homes and holiday accommodation as of Saturday, while organised indoor events will be able to take place with up to 1,000 people seated and up to 200 standing, and ice rinks can reopen.
+Up to six people can now meet indoors in private homes and holiday accommodation, while organised indoor events will be able to take place with up to 1,000 people seated and up to 200 standing, and ice rinks can reopen.

+As of Saturday, there are also no limits on how many people can meet outdoors, in public places or at events.
+Everyone aged 11 and over must still wear face coverings in all indoor public places unless exceptions apply.

 If the alert level gets downgraded next month, all premises will be able to open and most restrictions will be removed and replaced with the ongoing requirement for all organisations and businesses to carry out Covid risk assessments.